Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Results for comet 67P/Churyumov-Gerasimenko

 \subsection{Dust column densities}

-To compare the dust model with Rosetta NAVCAM observations of 67P/C-G we obtain the dust column density along the camera direction extending $\pm 20$~km from the center of the nucleus.
-We use two equivalent methods to show the column density: in Fig.~\ref{fig:May12}, left column, we display the binned dust density in a grid with cell sizes $0.1$~km$\times0.1$~km$\times40$~km, where the $40$~km axis is oriented along the NAVCAM view direction, and show for comparison the dust density along a slice through the center of the comet.
-Alternatively, a linear superposition of point clouds taken at equidistant time-intervals and represented by finite-sized pixels yields the column density shown in Figs.~\ref{fig:May12} and \ref{fig:comet20042015}.
-The latter method provides a phase-space portrait of the velocity field around the nucleus at various positions.
+To compare the dust model with Rosetta observations of 67P/C-G we simulate the dust column density along the camera direction extending $\pm 20$~km from the center of the nucleus.
+The dust column density is obtained by binning the positions at all contributing trajectories into a grid with cell size $0.4\times0.4\times40$~km$^3$, where the long axis is aligned with the viewing direction of the OSIRIS camera.
+The finite number of representative dust particles results in streaks, which become more apparent with increasing distance from the nucleus.
+With a higher resolution shape model and the assumption of a homogeneous gas emission, a 10 times better resolution (50~m) is achieved \cite{Kramer2015,Kramer2015b,Kramer2016}.
+Here, we focus on the inclusion of the best-fit gas model derived directly from the COPS measurements, which limits the number of representative dust emitters to 9996 (one dust emitter per surface cell and gas source).